 The image in the media is very negative says Sergey Kiselev, and because of that Apparel makes commercials that are broadcast on television and in shopping malls.
 In the films successful people with disabilities talk about themselves in order to provide positive examples.

-- It is therefore important that organizations Apparel act to change people's attitudes.
+"That is why it's important for organizations like Apparel to act to change people's attitudes.

-Russia has not yet ratified the UN Convention on the Rights of Persons with Disabilities says Sergey Kiselev who hope it will give more opportunities to assert the rights of persons with disabilities.
+Russia has not yet ratified the UN Convention on the Rights of Persons with Disabilities," says Sergey Kiselev hoping it will give more opportunities to assert the rights of persons with disabilities.

 I tell Sergey Kiselev about personal assistance in Sweden, how it is possible for disabled people to get a certain number of assistance hours granted per day for the need to eat, dress themselves, wash themselves but also to work, be a parent, spending time with friends and so on.